snd/node-affilinet/README.md

-# affilinet
+# node-affilinet

-affilinet wraps some php code that talks to the affilinet soap webservices
+node-affilinet wraps some php code that talks to the affilinet soap webservices

-affilinet calls out to the `php` command. it must be installed.
+node-affilinet calls out to the `php` command. it must be installed.

 **this is very early work in progress**